 Quaker Oats is perhaps the most well-known name in oatmeal.
 Many consider it a treat as well as a breakfast dish.
 Google has used trademark brand names before for previous Android versions; KitKat for Android 4.4 and, of course, Oreo for Android 8.0 which launched a year ago.
 However, Quaker Oats may also be too far away from Google’s confectionery branding.

 This traditional British dessert usually mixes raspberry jam and lemon, baked inside a breadcrumb-based crust, topped off with meringue.
 As you can see from the image above, it looks delicious and certainly fits with Google’s tradition of sweet food names.
 However, having three names for an Android code brand might be too much for Google to handle.

 This tasty looking custard is popular in Brazil.
 It’s made of sugar, egg yolks, and ground coconut.
 Like our previous entry, it definitely fits in with Google’s tradition of sweet brand names.
 It remains to be seen if Google would use a non-English name for its Android branding, although there’s no real reason why not.

 A qottab is an Iranian pastry with almonds or walnuts wrapped in a deep-fried exterior made of flour, sugar, and cardamon.
 It’s not an obvious choice for the Android 10.0 Q code name, but it’s certainly a memorable one.
 It also looks yummy.

-What do you think Google should call Android 10.0 Q when it launches this time next year?
+What do you think Google should call Android Q when the final version launches later this year?
 Let us know your thoughts in the comments.